Domain-Shift-Aware Conformal Prediction for Large Language Models: Introduction

-\textbf{Contributions.} Our contributions are three-fold: (i) We introduce a novel CP framework specifically tailored for LLMs under domain shift by leveraging semantic embedding techniques to capture cross-domain similarity. (ii) We establish theoretical guarantees for our method, showing that it achieves valid coverage even when calibration and test distributions differ, thereby extending the reliability of CP beyond the standard exchangeability setting. (iii) Through the experiment on the MMLU benchmark, we demonstrate that our approach consistently outperforms standard CP in terms of coverage under domain shift, while maintaining competitive efficiency and practical applicability in real-world deployment scenarios.
+\textbf{Contributions.} Our contributions are three-fold: (i) We introduce a novel CP framework specifically tailored for LLMs under domain shift by leveraging semantic embedding techniques to capture cross-domain similarity. (ii) We establish theoretical guarantees for our method, showing that it achieves valid coverage even when calibration and test distributions differ, thereby extending the reliability of CP beyond the standard exchangeability setting. (iii) Through experiments on the MMLU benchmark, we demonstrate that our approach consistently outperforms standard CP in terms of coverage under domain shift, while maintaining competitive efficiency and practical applicability in real-world deployment scenarios.
+Our contribution is a principled adaptation of conformal prediction under domain shift to LLM settings, where prompt distributions are high-dimensional and unstructured.
+The main novelty lies in combining semantic prompt embeddings with density-ratio-based weighting and a regularized data-dependent conformal construction that admits finite-sample coverage bounds and reduces to standard conformal prediction under exchangeability.
+Code is available at \url{https://github.com/zhexiaolin/CP}.

+\paragraph{Conflict of interest disclosure.} The authors declare no financial conflicts of interest related to this work.